yairchu/yairchu.github.io/site/posts/the-priv-idiom.md

 C++ is infamous for long compilation times.

-Part of the problem is that editing `private` declarations of a class, all of its users get recompiled.
+Part of the problem is that editing `private` declarations of a class causes recompilation for all of its users.

-There are several ways to work around this problem to reduce compile times:
+There are several ways to work around this problem and reduce incremental compile times:

 * Use interfaces.
 A lot of code using a concrete class could use an interface instead.
 This comes with a run-time price of using virtual functions.
-* [The Pimpl](https://stackoverflow.com/questions/8972588/is-the-pimpl-idiom-really-used-in-practice) idiom (private pointer to implementation), achieves the same compile-time benefit as interfaces without virtual calls, but comes at a run-time price of allocating and using additional heap objects.
+* [The Pimpl](https://stackoverflow.com/questions/8972588/is-the-pimpl-idiom-really-used-in-practice) idiom (private pointer to implementation), achieves the same compile-time benefit as interfaces without the virtual calls, but comes at a run-time price of allocating and using additional heap objects.
 * The Priv idiom, introduced below, does not sacrifice runtime performance at all, but it also only brings part of the compilation time benefits of the other approaches.

-Below is a short introduction to `Pimpl` and `Priv`, and then some benchmark results, and closing commentary.
+Below is a short introduction to `Pimpl` and `Priv`, some benchmark results, and closing commentary.

 ## Illustrating Pimpl with a simple example